Stantoncomet/burt-programming/README.md

 - [Tinker Controller](https://github.com/nathanRamaNoodles/Tinker-Controller)

 ## Code Formatting Guide
+Take everything below with a grain of salt!
+It was likely very late at night when this was written.

 To keep things at least semi-organized, please follow these standards when writing any code that will end up a part of Burt.
 If you have any suggestions, feel free to bring it up and we'll talk about it!

 Here are the types of naming conventions used in programming: